microsoft/hands-on-lab-azure-functions/docs/workshop.md

 You must deploy the infrastructure before starting the lab.

-First, you need to initialize the terraform infrastructure by running the following command:
+First, you need to initialize the Terraform infrastructure by running the following command:

 ```bash
 cd terraform && terraform init
 ```

-Since Azurerm Terraform provider version 4 you need to specify the subscription id to be able to deploy, so you must retreive it and expose it using the environmnet variable `ARM_SUBSCRIPTION_ID` like this:
+Since `azurerm` Terraform provider version 4 you need to specify the Subscription ID to be able to deploy, so you must retrieve it and expose it using the environment variable `ARM_SUBSCRIPTION_ID` like this:

 ```bash
 export ARM_SUBSCRIPTION_ID=$(az account show --query id -o tsv)